ricmac/Cybercultural/src/posts/internet-2009.md

 ![Oprah Winfrey on Twitter, 2009](/assets/images/twitter_oprah_2009-optimized.jpg){loading="eager"}
 *Oprah's first tweet, April 2009.*

 The internet in 2009 was all about the [real-time web](/p/042-readwrite-realtime-web-summit-2009/) and the mainstreaming of social media, mostly on Facebook and Twitter.
-In addition, smartphone apps became prolific—especially with the release of the [iPhone 3GS](https://web.archive.org/web/20090611050937/http://www.readwriteweb.com/archives/live_from_apples_wwdc_2009.php) (the “S” stood for Speed) and an [avalanche](https://techcrunch.com/2009/10/19/android-galore-a-complete-list-of-the-android-phones-and-their-specs-droid-best/) of new Android models, such as HTC Magic, Samsung Galaxy, and Motorola Droid.
+In addition, smartphone apps became prolific — especially with the release of the [iPhone 3GS](https://web.archive.org/web/20090611050937/http://www.readwriteweb.com/archives/live_from_apples_wwdc_2009.php) (the “S” stood for Speed) and an [avalanche](https://techcrunch.com/2009/10/19/android-galore-a-complete-list-of-the-android-phones-and-their-specs-droid-best/) of new Android models, such as HTC Magic, Samsung Galaxy, and Motorola Droid.

 But 2009 was also when big tech began to [exert control over the Web 2.0 revolution](/p/040-web20-big-tech-control-2009/).
 Facebook's acquisition of trendy geek app FriendFeed showed that the open web was vulnerable to corporate control.
 Meanwhile, "content farms" began to overtake blogs as producers of content on the internet.